28 April 2017

-Buzzfeed News published a series of articles from the PHmuseum community to celebrate Earth Day and renew the climate change debate.
+The renewed North American media company published a series of articles featuring work found on the PHmuseum community to celebrate Earth Day and renew the climate change debate.

 © Souvid Datta.
 People scavenging for coal from Jharia’s villages head toward the several open-cast coal mines nearby, such as this one in Ghunudi, every day at dawn.
 With few other jobs available for those without education or resources, coal mining has become the sole means of subsistence and a way of life for many living here.